 We strongly advise you make certification entries for your candidates by the final entry deadlines, and before results are released at the latest.
 However, if you have not made a certification entry, you may use the post-results late certification process up until the closing date for this service.

-Candidates may enter for legacy GCSE, GCSE (Short Course) and GCSE (Double Award) qualifications an unlimited number of times.
+Candidates may enter for legacy GCSE and GCSE (Short Course) qualifications an unlimited number of times.

 Where a candidate retakes a qualification, all units must be re-entered and all externally assessed units must be retaken in the same series as the qualification is re-certificated.
 The new results for these units will be used to calculate the new qualification grade.
 Any results previously achieved cannot be re-used.